jlee187/tic-tac-toe/README.md

 3) Identify where issue may be (typically is scope issue).
 4) Google potential issue... use MDN and stackoverflow mostly

-Unsolved Problems Hope to Be Fiexed:
+Unsolved Problems Hope to Be Fixed:
 1) Additional stats from user games
 2) Streamlined functions

--   4-8 user stories for your game project.
+4-8 user stories for your game project.
 1) As a user, I can choose what spots should be X's while the computer choose O's
 2) As a user, I can choose whether I am X's or O's
 3) As a user, I can log in and log out
 4) As a user, the program will remember my record against the computer

+Link to wire frame:
 https://imgur.com/JudlwgJ